maheshmohanmr/maheshmohanmr.github.io/_portfolio/portfolio-3.md

 ---

-Excerpts from the [Biographical memories of John Bardeen](https://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/bardeen-john.pdf), which indicates Bardeen's beautiful  traits and his art of doing research.
+Excerpts from the [Biographical memories of John Bardeen](https://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/bardeen-john.pdf), which indicates Bardeen's beautiful  traits of doing research.

 > With new things to study and new concepts to help understanding, it was a very exciting time to be involved in this research area.
 We followed the